Cube Vase, Large

 About

 Glass holds a moment.
 Not fixed, but slowed down.
-Cube is shaped in that moment, where molten glass meets the mould and begins to settle.
-Its form is simple, almost geometric, yet never entirely still.
+With its broader proportions and narrower opening, Cube Vase Large has a quieter weight to it – equally suited to smaller floral arrangements or as a sculptural object in its own right.
+The softened geometry of the cube-shaped base contrasts with the restrained, cylindrical neck, creating a form that feels both grounded and light.
 Designed by Carina Seth Andersson and made by hand at Skruf Glassworks in Småland, Sweden, each vase carries the marks of its making.
-As the glass is poured, subtle vibrations form a soft relief across the surface, reminiscent of rings on water.
+As the molten glass settles into the mould, subtle vibrations form a soft relief across the surface, reminiscent of rings on water.
 The colours gather and shift within the material, creating depth rather than uniformity.

 Dimensions